MANDALA MK2¶

 - Trigger output: triggers (15ms) or toggle output (0V, 5V)

-- Transposition (-24 to +24 semitones)
+- Transposition (-24 to +24 semitones).

-- Clock Division, track specific
+- Clock Division, track specific, to slow down a track.

 - Chance (percentage).
 The probability that an active step will actually trigger the output.
 This chance is on track level.
 For a step-level chance, see later in this manual.

-- Link to: see below.
+- Link to: Links tracks together - see below.

 - Output CV calibration and input CV calibration: see procedure below.

-Track mode: Trigger + Envelope
+Track mode: Trigger + Envelope¶

 In this configuration, each active step of the track will send an AD envelope on the track's CV output.